kunhwiko/concepts/systems/Kubernetes/4-scaling-and-scheduling.md

 ##### Taint and Tolerations
 ```
 Taint
    - Taint a Kubernetes Node to prevent Pods from being scheduled onto that Node
+   - Nodes can have multiple taints

+Toleration
+   - Specify that a Pod can tolerate a specific taint
 ```